sifteo/thundercracker/docs/doxygen/src/scripting.md

 This overrides the three callback methods on Filesystem, then enables those callbacks.
 Any Flash memory operations after this point will be accompanied by logging.

 The addresses supplied are physical flash addresses.
 Where applicable, you can translate them back to virtual addresses (a.k.a C++ pointers) using `Runtime():flashToVirtAddr()`.

+### Filesystem():readMetadata( _volume_, _key_ )

+Read a metadata value from an ELF binary identified by a volume bock code.
+Returns the raw binary contents of the metadata key as a string, or nil if the key does not exist.
+Note that metadata values may be padded at the end.

+### Filesystem():readObject( _volume_, _key_ )

+Read a StoredObject from a particular ELF binary's object storage.
+Returns the raw binary contents of the object as a string, an empty string if the object has been deleted, or nil if the object doesn't exist in the filesystem at all.

+### Filesystem():writeObject( _volume_, _key_, _data_ )

+Write a StoredObject to a particular ELF binary's object storage.
+Automatically causes filesystem garbage collection if we're low on space.
+Raises a Lua error if we're actually out of storage space.